juliarinaa/submission-dicoding-belajar-dasar-pemrograman-web/README.md

-# Dicoding Submission: Belajar Dasar Pemrograman Web
+# Cookie Store Landing Page
-This project was developed as the final submission for the "Belajar Dasar Pemrograman Web" course on Dicoding.
+This project was developed as the final submission for the "Belajar Dasar Pemrograman Web" course on Dicoding, earning a perfect 5/5 rating upon completion by successfully meeting all evaluation criteria and recommendations.

 ## Demo
 https://hello-cookie-project.netlify.app/